pybamm-team/pybamm-cookie/CONTRIBUTING.md

 pre-commit run ruff
 ```

-ruff is configured inside the file `pre-commit-config.yaml`, allowing us to ignore some errors.
-If you think this should be added or removed, please submit an [issue](https://github.com/pybamm-team/pybamm-cookiecutter/issues).
+Ruff is configured inside the file `pre-commit-config.yaml`, allowing us to ignore some errors.
+If you think some rules should be added or removed, please submit an [issue](https://github.com/pybamm-team/pybamm-cookiecutter/issues).

-When you commit your changes they will be checked against ruff automatically (see [Pre-commit checks](#pre-commit-checks)).
+If you performed the `pre-commit install` step above, your code changes will be checked against Ruff automatically when you try to commit them (see [Pre-commit checks](#pre-commit-checks)).

-### Naming

-Naming is hard.
-In general, we aim for descriptive class, method, and argument names.
-Avoid abbreviations when possible without making names overly long, so `mean` is better than `mu`, but a class name like `MyClass` is fine.

-Class names are CamelCase, and start with an upper case letter, for example `MyOtherClass`.
-Method and variable names are lower case, and use underscores for word separation, for example `x` or `iteration_count`.

 ## Testing